The Nanny: Foreign adaptations

 The Nanny was shown in more than eighty countries worldwide.
 In addition, several local versions of the show have been produced in other countries.
 These shows follow the original scripts very closely, but with minor alterations in order to adapt to their respective country's culture.
 The remake in Russia was so popular that some original American writers of the show were commissioned to write new scripts after all original episodes were remade.

 Potential revival

-In June 2018, in regards to reviving the series, Drescher said, "We're talking about it.
+In June 2018, regarding reviving the series, Drescher said, "We're talking about it.
 Peter and I are talking about it," Drescher told Entertainment Tonight, referencing her ex-husband, Peter Marc Jacobson, who co-created the series with her.
 "She would've maybe gotten involved in more things [that] Fran Drescher is involved with," the actress told Entertainment Tonight.
 "All kinds of things from environmental issues, to health, to civil liberties, that's what I think Fran [Fine] would be doing now – opening her big Queens mouth for the greater good."